Title 105 | Chapter 001 | Regulation 380REG

 (4) List the type and number of individuals, businesses, organizations, or state and local governments affected by this administrative regulation:

-This administrative regulation affects approximately 433,461 participants in the Kentucky Retirement Systems, the State Police Retirement System, and the County Employees Retirement System.
+Of the approximate 433,461 participants in the Kentucky Employees Retirement System, the State Police Retirement System, and the County Employees Retirement System, this amendment will affect only those members who designate a special needs trust as their beneficiary.

 (5) Provide an analysis of how the entities identified in question (4) will be impacted by either the implementation of this administrative regulation, if new, or by the change, if it is an amendment, including: